Better Flood Nerd Logo

 Does Wisconsin flood insurance cover my basement?

-The Reality: If you have a finished basement in Milwaukee, Eau Claire, or Madison, a standard government (NFIP) policy is a major risk.
-The NFIP typically only covers “mechanicals” (your furnace and water heater) and very limited tear-out.
-It generally will not pay for your drywall, carpeting, or personal belongings.
+Here’s where Wisconsin homeowners get caught.
+In the Driftless Area and the low-lying lake plains, flash flooding and basement water are constant risks — but the real trap is the coverage gap.
+If you have a finished basement in Milwaukee, Eau Claire, or Madison, a standard NFIP policy typically pays for mechanicals and very limited tear-out, and generally will not pay for your drywall, carpeting, or personal belongings.

 Flood Zone X vs AE in Wisconsin